 Six on-line modules written by Amanda Burls and Anne Brice for HealthKnowledge.
 The modules focus on how to find the evidence and then how to assess the validity and reliability of the published research in order to provide effective and efficient healthcare.

-The EU-EBM Unity Project provides on-line training in the five basic steps of evidence-based practice plus train-the-trainer curriculum in English, German, Italian, Polish, and French.
+The EU-EBM Unity Project provides on-line training in the five steps of evidence-based practice plus train-the-trainer curriculum in English, German, Italian, Polish, and French.

 The Appraisal of Guidelines for Research and Evaluation (AGREE) Instrument evaluates the process of practice guideline development and the quality of reporting.
 The original AGREE Instrument has been updated.
 This site contains information and resources about the new AGREE II Instrument.

-The WCPT actively promotes evidence-based physiotherapy.
+World Physiotherapy actively promotes evidence-based physiotherapy.

-Healthdirect provides easy access to trusted, quality health information and advice online and over the phone.
+Provides easy access to trusted, quality health information and advice online and over the phone.
 The website provides links to thousands of resources on the websites of trusted Australian organisations.
 It is available 24 hours a day, 7 days a week, to help you make informed choices anywhere, any time.

-Healthfinder® is a database of government and nonprofit health and human services information on the internet.
+A database of government and nonprofit health and human services information on the internet.

-Physiotherapy Choices is search interface for consumers for the Physiotherapy Evidence Database (PEDro).
+A search interface for consumers for the Physiotherapy Evidence Database (PEDro).